lkodinsson/IngenuityTTRPG/Old/Core/Characters/Maneuvers.md

 **Resist:** Willpower

 Make a melee attack with +1 to hit.
-If successful, the target must lose concentration on an ability or effect.
+If the attack hits, the target must lose concentration on an ability or effect.
 If they do, they cannot perform that ability on their next turn.
 Additionally, if the target is in the middle of an extended action or readying an action, then that action becomes interrupted and is not performed.

 ## Double Shot